VolkerH/jupyter-desktop-connection-tool/README.md

 ## Connection

-**Note that you can only connect to Sergio's machine while you are on the EMBL network.
-If working off-campus you need to activate your VPN**

 Once the config file has been created, on subsequent starts of the tool you will be greeted by this minimalistic interface: